 Enrollment

-A tumor sample is resected from each patient and cultured ex vivo to expand the population of tumor infiltrating lymphocytes.
-After NMA lymphodepletion, patients are infused with Lifileucel followed by aldesleukin administration.
+A tumor sample is resected from each patient and cultured ex vivo to expand the population of tumor-infiltrating lymphocytes (TIL).
+After NMA-LD, patients receive lifileucel, followed by aldesleukin administration.
 Lifileucel will be administered to patients once (on Day 0) during the study.

 A tumor sample is resected from each patient and cultured ex vivo to expand the population of tumor infiltrating lymphocytes.
 After NMA lymphodepletion, patients are infused with their autologous TIL (LN-145) followed by aldesleukin administration.
 TIL will be administered to patients once (on Day 0) during the study.

 Humanized antibody.
-Pembrolizumab will be administered following tumor resection and will continue every 3 weeks or every 6 weeks thereafter for up to 2 years.
+Pembrolizumab will be administered after tumor resection and will continue every 3 weeks or every 6 weeks for up to 2 years.

 Objective Response Rate